guoqikai/Code-Colab/cotlang/README.md

 user_defined_container_obj = MyContainer<MyObject>()
 print(user_defined_container.someMethod())
 ```
 There are three keywords for debugging and tracking user's code: print, trace, and expect.
 The following example demonstrate some use cases of them.
-Let's say we the user is writing a program that computes sum of two number.
+Let's say the user is writing a program that computes sum of two number.
 The program is written in python:
 ```Python
 def my_sum(num1, num2):
     if num2 == 2: